Discuss Internal Corner Sealing in the British & UK Tiling Forum area at TilersForums.com.

 Thanks for quick reply.

-That seems to sound sensible re gaps and tiling first then flooring, I have sandstone coloured tiles so I doubt white grout would look acceptable so will need to find some grout which match, along with silicone.
+That seems to sound sensible re gaps and tiling first then flooring, I have sandstone coloured tiles so I doubt white grout would look acceptable so will need to find some grout which match, along with Silicon.

 I have no plans on what adhesive to use.
 What should I use?